joric/mitosis/mitosis-bluetooth/README.md

 ## Building

 Open mitosis-bluetooth.eww, select Release, hit Make, that's it.
-I'm using a single plate (reversed) for the Debug build (modules soldered to the top of the PCB).
+I'm using a single plate (reversed) version for the Debug build (modules soldered to the top of the PCB).
 To make standard version, remove `COMPILE_REVERSED` from the preprocessor directives.
 You may also use firmware from the [precompiled_iar](../precompiled_iar) folder.